Life Insurance: What is the Perfect Age to Have One?

 When You are Still at the Prime of Good Health

 It is never too early to be ready.
-Also, premiums are cheaper for the younger age group since chances of dying is lower.
+Also, premiums are cheaper for the younger age group since the chances of dying are lower.
 So the younger you are, the lower your life insurance premium will be.

 You might think that you are healthy now.
 If you are a health buff, then it is good for you.
 However, you become susceptible to illnesses as you age.
-The chances are higher if your family have history of diabetes, cancer, or stroke.
+The chances are higher if your family has a history of diabetes, cancer, or stroke.

-If you have hereditary illnesses you might not easily get a life insurance by the age of 50 and up.
+If you have hereditary illnesses, you might not easily get life insurance by the age of 50 and up.
 The higher your health risk, the more expensive the offered premium will be.
-It will be hard to pay it off especially if you need money to spend on doctors’ fees and maintenance medications.
+It will be hard to pay it off, especially if you need money to spend on doctors’ fees and maintenance medications.